‘Squid Game’ actor Oh Yeong-su charged with sexual misconduct: reports

-Korean actor and “Squid Game” star Oh Yeong-su has been charged with sexual misconduct, according to Variety.
+(KTLA) — Korean actor and “Squid Game” star Oh Yeong-su has been charged with sexual misconduct, according to Variety and other outlets.

 The case has been reopened again at the woman’s request.
 Oh was charged and released without detention on Thursday, Variety wrote.